OfficeDev/office-js-docs-pr/docs/develop/parent-to-dialog.md

 }
 ```

-This `Dialog` object has a `messageChild` method that will send any string, or stringified data, to the dialog box.
+This `Dialog` object has a `messageChild` method that sends any string, or stringified data, to the dialog box.
 This raises a `DialogParentMessageReceived` event in the dialog box.
-Your code should handle this event.
-(See next section.)
+Your code should handle this event, as shown in the next section.

 In the following example, `sheetPropertiesChanged` sends newly changed Excel worksheet properties to the dialog box.